-Counterparty credit risk (CCR) is the risk that a counterparty in a foreign exchange, profit rate, commodity, equity or credit derivative or repo contract defaults prior to the maturity date of the contract, and that the Group at the time has a claim on the counterparty.
-Bank's CCR primarily relates to Banking book activities.
+Counterparty credit risk is the risk that a counterparty in a foreign exchange, profit rate, commodity, equity or credit Sharia-compliant derivative or repo contract defaults prior to the maturity date of the contract, and that the Group at the time has a claim on the counterparty.
+The method used to assign operating limits defined in terms of internal capital for counterparty credit exposures and for CCP exposures.